Course Start Date

 Practice at this level is underpinned by application of broad and integrated technical and theoretical knowledge and the ability to analyse and use information from a range of sources.

-This is a Full-Time Face to face course.
-You will need to attend approximately 27.5 hours of class, over 4 days a week, for 17 weeks.
-As well as the in-class component, you will need to complete approximately 4 hours of other study per week.
+This is a face to face full time course.
+You will need to attend approximately 24.4 hours of class, over 3 days a week, for 1 year.
+As well as the in-class component, you will need to complete approximately 5 hours of other study per week.

-You may also be required to complete approximately 6 hours of additional study each week outside of class hours, including research, assessment preparation, and arts practice.
+You may also be required to complete approximately 4.2 hours of additional study each week outside of class hours, including practice, research, assignment preparation and private study.

 IS THIS COURSE RIGHT FOR YOU?